j-wags/joint-demo/script.md

 positive skew.
 That is to say, the dataset probably skews towards CYP inhibitors (high p) and away from non-binders (low p) and doesn't reflect very well the breadth of chemistry that you might design ligands with.

-_show cell visualizing pChEMBL data_

-We see that this underlying data from ChEMBL has a heavy skew towards strong CYP inhibitors and not much data on weaker binders.
-This KDE plots are distributions over approximately 8000 molecules.
 This probably limits the applicability to arbitrary chemistries in an HTS context, and highlights the need for vastly more data collection of broader chemistries, ideally guided by missing coverage in the datasets.